 Spouse: Tønnes Andreas SURDAHL.
 Lizzie Maria THOMPSON and Tønnes Andreas SURDAHL were married on 23 February 1923.3 Children were: Olive Marie SURDAHL, Robert LeRoy SURDAHL, Edythe Musette SURDAHL, Delano Franklyn SURDAHL.

 Lois Lettie THOMPSON1,2 was born on 2 January 1926 in Storla, Aurora Co., SD.
-She died on 10 March 2008 in Marysville, WA.
+She died on 10 March 2008 at the age of 82 in Marysville, WA.
 She was buried on 14 March 2008 in Cypress Lawn Memorial Park, Everett, WA.
 Lois Walde born January 2, 1926 in Letcher, South Dakota and passed away March 10, 2008 in Marysville, WA.
 She attended school in Letcher, South Dakota.
 In August of 1944 she moved to Washington and worked as a waitress.
 She married Frank Walde on March 5, 1951 who preceded her in death in May 1998.
 They had two sons, Michael, of Granite Falls, WA, and Curtis, who died in 1980.

 She was preceded in death by her parents, Charles and Ida Thompson; brothers, Ernest and Chester; sisters, Esther, Leona and Doris.